kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

     // This is just a demonstration
     _kmq.push(['identify', '<%=SessionDetails.UserName%>']);

 The details for saving identities can vary, depending on how you're sending us us data.
-To read more on the topic, please see [Identity Management][id-management].
+To read more on the topic, please see [Understanding Identities][id-management].

 ---